taissirboukrouba/Structured-Information-Retrieval-with-LLMs/README.md

 > [!NOTE]
 > The complete implementation for this phase is available and can be found in the notebooks folder [here](notebooks/feature_extraction.ipynb)

 Lastly , All of these previous steps are combined to create the full feature extraction pipeline.
-Also , due to the limited time and the long demanding process , i only created 2 iterations (versions) of the result's dataframe where :
+Also , due to the limited time and the long demanding process , i have only created two iterations (versions) of the result's dataframe which is summarised in the following table :

 <div align="center">